 Target Iran - Military Options

-The Bush administration is reviewing its policy toward Iran in light of allegations that the Tehran government is developing nuclear weapons and allowing al-Qaida terrorists to operate on its soil.
+The Bush administration reviewed its policy toward Iran in light of allegations that the Tehran government is developing nuclear weapons and allowing al-Qaida terrorists to operate on its soil.
 But whether the United States will adopt a more aggressive stand toward a country President Bush has called part of the axis of evil is far from clear.

 Right after the September 11th, terrorist attacks on the United States two years ago, President Bush declared the nation would adopt a far more aggressive policy toward terrorism -- no longer drawing a distinction between terrorist groups and the countries supporting them.
 "Our enemy is a radical network of terrorists and every government that supports them.
 Every nation in every region now has a decision to make: Either you are with us or you are with the terrorists."